Category: Local

 The police made representations that the proximity of the redeveloped play area to the new Over-55s flats with deck access was problematic.
 Neighbours complained that their lives would be impacted by the car parks at the rear and expressed little faith in the assurances of an electronically secure system.

-Now with the barrier controls on the car park broken beyond repair (did they ever work!) the car parks have turned into an area not for parking cars but a hide-away for innocent pursuits or otherwise.
+Now with the barrier controls on the car park broken beyond repair (did they ever work?) the car parks have turned into an area not for parking cars but a hide-away for innocent pursuits or otherwise.
 The official play area is so designed that any activities in the evening are impacting on the homes around it.
 The police are being pulled into it and resources redirected due problems as much to do with design as criminality.

-Things had reached such a pitch that Councillor Acton and myself arranged for senior officers from the different agencies to come and hear and respond to residents’ complaints.
-The good news was the support for police, pcsos and community safety officers.
 There was near-universal support for ASBOs and the Conservatives are making a huge error in abolishing these ASBOs.
 The Conservatives are the party who are weak on law and order and are seen to be so.
-Ideally we’d have liked Trafford Housing Trust to have provided someone at director level to the meeting and it does feel that staff are sometimes exposed to criticism that is not their’s to shoulder.
+Ideally, we’d have liked Trafford Housing Trust to have provided someone at director level to the meeting and it does feel that staff are sometimes exposed to criticism that is not theirs to shoulder.
 Nevertheless, progress was made and I do feel some of the difficulties can be alleviated but we’re still left with a play area too near homes.
 We can design out football from the play area, we can seal the loose stones that get thrown at windows.
 But really these problems of proximity were identified at planning stage by everyone but planning officers and Conservative Councillors.
 The press releases of the time were the usual self-congratulatory pieces of tosh about a much needed development.
 Yes it was much needed but you still need to get the plans right and our planning authorities failed to in their primary duty.

 Trafford’s Conservative Planners will always counter any criticism of themselves by pointing at the low level of successful appeals.
 Unfortunately you can only appeal against refusal to grant permission.
 Lostock residents can’t appeal against the flaws in the design that are blighting their lives and residents around the football stadium will not be able to appeal against the imposition of rock concerts when their kids are doing their exams.
 The lack of successful appeals is therefore a completely useless measure of the effective place shaping that should be happening since there is no appeal against a rubber stamp.